Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 Getting to the root cause of illness

-Second, Tan notes that naturopathic medical education includes training in the basic sciences, clinical sciences, and analyzing cases to get to the root causes.
-Using the example of treating depression with SSRIs (selective serotonin reuptake inhibitors, a commonly prescribed class of anti-depressant medications), he explains that traditionally, conventional medicine has focussed on one pathway at a time.
-In this case, the serotonin pathway.
-“As NDs, we are very aware that the root causes of illness don’t involve just one pathway.
+Naturopathic medical education includes training in the basic sciences and clinical sciences.
+Medical detective work is also a crucial part of diagnosis.
+Traditionally, conventional medicine has focused on addressing one pathway at a time.
+When treating depression with SSRIs (selective serotonin reuptake inhibitors), it’s the serotonin pathway.
+“As NDs,” notes Dr. Tan, “we are very aware that the root causes of illness don’t involve just one pathway.
 It’s a combination of different pathways.
 We’re not just bags of serotonin!
-So even in a field like psychopharmacology, our intuition to think of multiple pathways makes sense,” Tan observes.
+So even in a field like psychopharmacology, our intuition to think of multiple pathways makes sense.”

 Spending quality time with patients